Amberian Dawn

 Amberian Dawn is a Finnish symphonic power metal band, formed in 2006 by Tuomas Seppälä and Tommi Kuri.
-As of 2023, Amberian Dawn has released nine studio albums, four singles and twelve music videos.
+As of 2026, Amberian Dawn has released eleven studio albums, four singles and thirteen music videos.

 History

 Atheme One (2006–2008)

 Several of the members that would later form Amberian Dawn previously played in the group Virtuocity, and after Virtuocity's breakup, they formed a new band, based on keyboardist and guitarist Tuomas Seppälä's songwriting.
 The band was named Atheme One and had Peter James Goodman as their lead singer and lyricist.
 The band released a demo in 2006 featuring four songs, "Dreamchaser", "Velvet Roses", "Burning Touch" and "World of Insanity", three of which would later be remade into Amberian Dawn songs: an instrumental version of "Dreamchaser" appears as a bonus track on River of Tuoni, "Velvet Roses" appears with lyrics by Heidi Parviainen as "Sons of Seven Stars" on The Clouds of Northland Thunder and "World of Insanity" appears with new lyrics as "Ghostly Echoes" on End of Eden.

 During the summer of 2006, shortly after the release of the first demo, Seppälä and Kuri began searching for a female vocalist with high technical skills to replace Goodman, feeling he wasn't right for the music.
 Around the time they placed an ad, they found another for soprano vocalist Heidi Parviainen, who had grown tired of her keyboard duties of Iconofear.
 After listening to her samples, they decided to set up a demo with her and the band.
 It turned out that she was exactly what they were looking for, due to her ability to both sing and contribute lyrics, after writing the lyrics to Passing Bells.
 This completed the band's lineup, now under the name of Amberian Dawn, the result of a day of brainstorming.
 In spite of having Goodman leave his position as the singer, there were no hard feelings between him and the band, and he has made minor appearances on all three Amberian Dawn albums since.

 Their first studio session was in fall 2006, where they recorded two songs at the Rockstar Productions studio in Hyvinkää, Finland.
 The promotional demo, Amberian Dawn, had the two songs "River of Tuoni" and "Evil Inside Me", both of which would reappear on their debut full-length.